Queen Elizabeth II told to rest for at least two weeks - ExBulletin

 A royal source told CNN the Queen “remains in a good mood” and continues “light chores”.
 The advice was “reasonable precaution” from medics and the monarch’s diary was clear for next week, the source said on Friday.

-last week following medical advice to rest more, but resumed “light duties” on Tuesday, including two virtual hearings with the South Korean and Swiss ambassadors to the UK.

-A source close to the palace told CNN at the time that his overnight hospital stay last week was “unrelated to Covid.”
+A source close to the palace told CNN as his overnight hospital stay last week was “unrelated to Covid.”
 She returned to Windsor Castle “in a good mood” after one night, the palace said.

-The palace announced on Tuesday that the Queen would not make a scheduled appearance at an evening reception at the summit of COP26 next week, and would instead give a video speech.
-The Queen recorded a COP26 speech Friday afternoon which will be broadcast at the climate change conference on Monday, according to the royal source.
+The palace did not disclose any details about the queen’s health, but always emphasized that the monarch was in good spirits and capable of performing certain tasks.

+On Thursday, the palace released a clip from a video call earlier today.
+In the clip, she joked with the 2020 Queen’s Gold Medal for Poetry winner David Constantine, who received his medal at Buckingham Palace.
+“I don’t know what you do with it… Did you put it in a closet?” she joked.

 CNN has launched Royal News, a weekly dispatch bringing you the secrets of the Royal Family, what they do in public and what goes on behind the palace walls.
 Register here.